2.2 Creating a framework for positive behaviour

 2. You avoid creating a perception among your students that the framework has only a relative, limited value and reality, which also reduces its efficacy within your lesson and classroom.

-3. Even outside your own lesson and classroom, the framework should actually help you reinforce positive behaviour, otherwise there is something lacking in its formulation.
+3. Even outside your own lesson and classroom, the framework should help you reinforce positive behaviour, otherwise there is something lacking in its formulation.

 In short, it is critical that you agree with your students that the framework applies wherever you are together under school responsibility.